-The SC adopted the recommendations of the BYCWG.
+The SC adopted the recommendations of the By-catch WG.

-There was discussion on the recommendation that Iceland obtain information on seasonal variation in by-catch, and whether this is taken into account in Norway.
+There was discussion on the recommendation that Iceland obtain information on seasonal variation in bycatch, and whether this is taken into account in Norway.
 The situation is different in Norway versus Iceland because the fishery in Norway is more time restricted, while the fishery in Iceland has a peak but occurs nearly year-round.